jstolarek/skye-dsh/doc/understanding_dsh_case_study.md

 Case study
 ----------

+Below is a simple case study of a an example query from "Language-integrated Provenance" paper.
 All the TH code below was obtained by building the project using `cabal build --ghc-options=-ddump-splices` and cleaning up the results slightly.

-### Data types and derived definitions
+### Table row representation and derived definitions

 To represent a single table row one needs to define a record type which structure corresponds to table schema: